Salva Kiir Mayardit: Business interests

+South Sudan famine

+In the early months of 2017, parts of South Sudan experienced a famine following several years of instability in the country's food supply caused by civil war and drought.
+International humanitarian advocates stated the famine was man-made and pointed to the country's ongoing conflict for creating the famine conditions.
+More than 3 million people had been displaced by ongoing violence across the country, forcing families to abandon agricultural land and livestock, leaving them with few food resources to survive with.
+The worst fighting was in Unity State, where tens of thousands of people fled their homes due to a government offensive against opposition-held areas.

+Days after the declaration of famine, the government raised the price of a business visa from $100 to $10,000, mostly aimed at aid workers, citing a need to increase government revenue.
+U.N. officials said that Kiir was blocking food deliveries to some areas.

 Personal life

 Stetson hat

 In 2006, when visiting the White House, Kiir received a black stetson as a gift from U.S. President George W. Bush.
 He reportedly liked it so much that he purchased several.
 He now rarely makes public appearances without wearing one.

 Marriage controversy

 In a politically charged social issue, it has been claimed that Kiir secretly married the daughter of former comrade, the late William Nyuon Bany, an ethnic Nuer and former leader of the SPLA.
 Allegedly, a traditional Dinka ceremony was conducted by his brothers.
 This led to strife between Kiir's eldest daughter and Aluel William Nyuon Bany.
 Kiir has not publicly commented on the allegation.
 According to media reports in Kenya, "Kiir's in-laws" have requested privacy.

-Urinating incident

-On 13 December 2022, Kiir appeared at the inauguration of a road project, and the television broadcast of the event captured footage of Kiir wetting himself and making a puddle on the ground, while he and others attending the event stood for the South Sudanese national anthem.
-The footage went viral internationally, and the incident was attributed to the possibility that Kiir was suffering from a urinary tract infection.
-On 18 December, it was reported that some of the journalists who had covered the incident were missing, and at least one was dead.
-On 6 January 2023, six TV team members from South Sudan Broadcasting Corporation were detained based on suspicion of distribution of unauthorized footage.